Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being

-This is the very reason why your shoulder injury is not getting better.
+This might be why your shoulder injury is not getting better.

 I’m going to show you exactly how a shoulder problem can be traced to your hip.

 Sit tall in a chair with your feet placed firmly on the ground and your arms hanging loosely at your side.

 Try to bring your left shoulder blade back towards your spine as far as it will go into what is called retraction.
 Make a mental note of how far it went.

 What did you find?